1440 Examination of Reissue Application [R-11.2013]

 - (b) Restriction between subject matter of the original patent claims and previously unclaimed subject matter may be required (restriction involving only subject matter of the original patent claims will not be required).
 If restriction is required, the subject matter of the original patent claims will be held to be constructively elected unless a disclaimer of all the patent claims is filed in the reissue application, which disclaimer cannot be withdrawn by applicant.

 37 CFR 1.176 provides that an original claim, if re-presented in a reissue application, will be fully examined in the same manner, and subject to the same rules as if being presented for the first time in an original non-reissue, nonprovisional application, except that division will not be required by the examiner.
 See MPEP § 1450 and § 1451.
-Reissue applications are normally examined by the same examiner who issued the patent for which reissue is requested.
-In addition, the application will be examined with respect to compliance with 37 CFR 1.171- * > 1.178 < relating specifically to reissue applications, for example, the reissue oath or declaration will be carefully reviewed for compliance with 37 CFR 1.175.
+As discussed below, however, the prior art available during the examination of the reissue application may differ from that available during the examination of the patent for which reissue is requested depending on the effective filing date of the claims in the reissue application.
+In addition, the application will be examined with respect to compliance with 37 CFR 1.171-1.178 relating specifically to reissue applications, for example, the reissue oath or declaration will be carefully reviewed for compliance with 37 CFR 1.175.
 See MPEP § 1444 for handling applications in which the oath or declaration lacks compliance with 37 CFR 1.175.
 Reissue applications with related litigation will be acted on by the examiner before any other special applications, and will be acted on immediately by the examiner, subject only to a 2-month delay after publication for examining reissue applications; see MPEP § 1441.